stephenlaichaowen/text-to-speech-sapper-app/README.md

 # How to setup this project

-Create a directory, for example `sapper-app`
+Create a directory, for example `sapper-app`, then open with VSCode

 Clone this repo and and place under `sapper-app` directory